A polished art site looked launch-ready. PageLens AI found the trust blockers hiding underneath.

 - Added Product and Service JSON-LD so search engines and AI assistants could understand the business

-“The site already felt finished, which is what made the scan useful.
+โThe site already felt finished, which is what made the scan useful.
 PageLens AI found the launch blockers I would not have gone looking for: contrast, CSP and structured data.
-One focused repair pass later, the score jumped even with five times more pages checked.”
+One focused repair pass later, the score jumped with the key launch pages checked.โ

 The math

-Both scans combined cost ~$30.
-A comparable Freelance accessibility audit would run $500 – $2,000 — and wouldn't cover performance, SEO, AI-search readiness, security headers, or the 9 specialist persona reviews PageLens AI provides automatically.
+Both scans combined cost $28.
+A comparable Freelance accessibility audit would run $500 โ $2,000 โ and wouldn't cover performance, SEO, AI-search readiness, security headers, or the 9 specialist persona reviews PageLens AI provides automatically.

 PageLens AI (2 scans)